Dwight Peck's personal Web site

 Bye boys, we're coming back to see you again next week.

-It's 15 January 2006 and Dr Pirri is tracking chamois in the same forest not far eastward from the Col du Marchairuz.
+It's 15 January 2006 and Dr Pirri is tracking chamois in the same forest just east of the Col du Marchairuz.

-Recent chamois tracks in this limestone hole in the ground!
+Recent chamois tracks.
 But they're not here now.

 Apparently they've been tipped off.

-Mont de Bière and still no chamois in any direction.
+Mont de Bière and still no chamois.
 Plenty of human tracks, but the chamois are being cagey, and toying with us.

 Dr Pirri stands on a ridge between the two Monts de Bière amid a profusion of chamois tracks in the snow.
-It's very frustrating.
-They're probably watching us right now, from somewhere up there, smiling.
+They're probably watching us right now, from somewhere, smiling.

-Dr Durham is recalling that certain promises were made about chamois sightings on this cruise, but the chamois don't seem to be cooperating.
-As any whale-sighting tour operator can tell you, the nature tourism industry is built upon fairly fickle assumptions.
+Dr Durham is recalling that certain promises were made about chamois sightings on this cruise.

 We're recovering from a little snowshoe mishap.
-We were concentrating too hard on peering through the darkening forest for beady little chamois eyes mocking us and exulting in our twilight departure from the vicinity.
+We were concentrating too hard on peering through the forest for beady little chamois eyes mocking us.

 Here's a little tourist attraction in the middle of the forest leading down onto the Pré d'Aubonne.